 Its warm, spicy characteristics make clove essential oil a popular addition to many autumn and holiday diffuser blends.

 Check out these diffuser blend recipes that use clove essential oil as one of the ingredients:

 Adding a drop or two of clove essential oil to any of these Christmas blends will add a subtle spicy note to the blend.
 Don’t add too much as close has a strong aroma that will overshadow the other aromas.

 Clove Oil Cautions and Concerns

 Clove oil is very strong and should not be used on children 18 months or younger.

-Do not use this oil for teething babies and toddlers, as it is too strong.
+Do not use this oil for teething babies and toddlers.
+It is only used for dental care in adults.

-Avoid using clove essential oil on the eyes and inner ears.
-Test for sensitivity by applying to a small patch of skin and waiting 24 hours for a possible reaction.
-If over-stimulation occurs, reduce the amount used or combine with a more grounding oil such as lavender.
+Before topical application, test for sensitivity by applying to a small patch of skin and waiting 24 hours for a possible reaction.

 Disclaimer: This information is not intended to serve as medical advice.
 Please consult your doctor before using any natural medication or if you experience any unusual symptoms.
 See Full Disclaimer here.